VS

 Brakes & Suspension

-Front Brake 220 mm disc brake 300 mm fixed two-piston floating caliper, dual-channel ABS
+Front Brake Ø 220 mm disk brake with combi braking system (CBS) Single 300mm fixed disc, ByBreTM Two-piston floating caliper, ABS

 Front Suspension Hydraulic double‑telescopic fork 43mm Telescopic Fork.
 140mm wheel travel

-Rear Brake 140 mm drum brake 230mm fixed disc, floating caliper, ABS
+Rear Brake Ø 140 mm drum brake Single 230mm fixed disc, ByBreTM single piston floating caliper, ABS

 Rear Suspension Hydraulic shock absorber Gas monoshock RSU with external reservoir and pre-load adjustment.
 120mm wheel travel